Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: One-vs-all SVM

 \subsection{Gaussian mixture model}

-As in the case of the multiclass SVM, we assume equal priors on the class means and equal energy (Assumption~\ref{ass:equalmuprob}). \begin{theorem} Assume that the training set follows a multiclass GMM with noise covariance $\Sigmab =\mathbf{I}_p$ and Assumption~\ref{ass:equalmuprob} holds.
+As in the case of the multiclass SVM, we assume nearly equal priors and nearly equal energy on the class means (Assumption~\ref{ass:equalmuprob}). \begin{theorem} Assume that the training set follows a multiclass GMM with noise covariance $\Sigmab =\mathbf{I}_p$ and Assumption~\ref{ass:equalmuprob} holds.
 Then, there exist constants $c_1,c_2,c_3>1$ and $C_1,C_2>1$ such that the solutions of the OvA-SVM and MNI are identical with probability at least $1-\frac{c_1}{n}-c_2ke^{-\frac{n}{c_3k^2}}$ {provided that

 } \end{theorem} We can compare \Equation~\eqref{eq:thmsvmgmmova} with the corresponding condition for multiclass SVM in Theorem~\ref{thm:svmgmm} (\Equation~\eqref{eq:thmsvmgmm}).
 Observe that the right-hand-side of \Equation~\eqref{eq:thmsvmgmmova} above does not scale with $k$, while the right-hand-side of \Equation~\eqref{eq:thmsvmgmm} scales with $k$ as $k^3$.
 Otherwise, the scalings with $n$ and energy of class means $\|\mub\|_2$ are identical.
 This discrepancy with respect to $k$-dependence arises because the multiclass SVM is equivalent to the OvA-SVM in \Equation~\eqref{eq:sym-cs-svm} with unequal margins $1/k$ and $(k-1)/k$ (as we showed in \Theorem~\ref{lem:key}).